Join the SPRINT exec team! Applications will open for UofT undergrads, grads, & postdocs in September 2026

-The organization and delivery of SPRINT rely on the help of undergraduate, graduate, and post-doctoral volunteers from the University of Toronto.
-Volunteers with different levels and areas of expertise in and related to psychology are always welcome to join the team!
+The organization and delivery of SPRINT rely on undergraduate, graduate, and postdoctoral volunteers from the University of Toronto.
+Volunteers with different levels and areas of expertise in psychology and related fields are always welcome to join the team!
+Students and postdocs are welcome to join the team with any UofT campus affiliation (UTSG, UTSC, UTM).
+All meetings are held on Zoom, and SPRINT programming takes place in person at the St. George campus.

 Available roles include: